Carlo Gimach

 Carlo Gimach (2 March 1651 – 31 December 1730) was a Maltese architect, engineer and poet who was active in the late 17th and early 18th centuries.
-Throughout his career, he worked in Malta, Portugal and Rome, and he is mostly known for designing Palazzo Carneiro (now Auberge de Bavière) in Valletta, renovating the Monastery of Arouca in Portugal, and restoring the Basilica of St. Anastasia in Rome.
+Throughout his career, he worked in Malta, Portugal, and Rome, and he is mostly known for designing Palazzo Carneiro (now Auberge de Bavière) in Valletta, renovating the Monastery of Arouca in Portugal, and restoring the Basilica of St. Anastasia in Rome.
 He is known to have written a number of poems and other literary works, but these are all lost with the exception of one cantata which he wrote in 1714.

 Life

-Carlo Gimach was born in 1651 to Gio Paolo Gimach, a merchant who was the son of a Palestinian refugee and who had been raised by Giovanni Paolo Lascaris, and his wife Paolina Sartre, the daughter of a French migrant and a Maltese noblewoman.
+Carlo Gimach was born in 1651 to Gio Paolo Gimach and his wife Paolina Sartre.
+Gio Paolo Gimach, Carlo Gimach's father, was the merchant son of a Palestinian refugee and was raised by Giovanni Paolo Lascaris.
+His mother was the daughter of a French migrant and a Maltese noblewoman.
 He was the third of six children.
-The Palestinian descendant was raised as a Muslim, who was an Emir, but converted to Christianity after he was made a slave by the Order.
-Eventually this led to his freedom, and as a positive consequence this led to a normal life to his family.
+Gimach's grandfather, the Palestinian refugee, was raised as a Muslim Emir but converted to Christianity after he was made a slave by the Order of Malta.
+He was eventually freed and went on to provide an average life for his family.